AndrewOrlin/Exercise-01a-Install-Software/README.md

 AndrewOrlin

-I have installed all of the software.
+I have installed the software on my computer as a part of the exercise.